 Billy Myles-Berkouwer is currently studying on the MA Painting programme at the Royal College of Art.
 His work has been exhibited in galleries and museums across the US, Costa Rica, and the UK.

-Myles-Berkouwer's practice explores current methods of image and object production and places these in dialogue with the art historical context of painting.
-There is a focus on the ephemeral nature of objects and images in the work, which seeks to question what new meanings emerge when objects are chosen in the creative act and elevated to a subject of sustained study and reflection.
+There is a focus on the alienated nature of objects and images in the work, which seeks to question what meaning emerges when objects are crafted or chosen in the creative act to become a subject of sustained consideration, study and reflection.

 1k car paints and UV cured in on stainless steel sheets